Dispy-inc/Dispy/README.md

 > `^` mean it is ready and coded into dispy but isn't complete.
 [Contribute](https://jamesfrench.gitbook.io/dispy/informations/contribute) to finish it!</br>
 > `~` mean it is experimental and may be changed.
 (This can mean `^` too)

-The list is incomplete, go see the full list on the [documentation](https://jamesfrench.gitbook.io/dispy/informations/roadmap).</br>
+This list is incomplete, go see the full list on the [documentation](https://jamesfrench.gitbook.io/dispy/informations/roadmap).</br>

 ## <div align="center">Contributing</div>
 We truly appreciate any contributions!
 If you have suggestions for improvement, you can follow this [guide](https://jamesfrench.gitbook.io/dispy/informations/contribute) on the documentation!